English

 At St Ambrose, we aim to spread the Word of God.
 We teach children to read, write, and speak well, as these are the skills they will need to make Christ known to the world.
 We have high expectations for all children’s English ability that we will enable them with skills that will allow them to communicate and express themselves in an ever-changing society.

-In English, children have the opportunity to set their own success criteria and challenges.
-We create opportunities for work to be celebrated, for example, publishing writing, sharing with other classes, and writing to different people and organisations.
-We work hard to inspire a love of writing.
+In English, we create opportunities for work to be celebrated, for example, publishing writing, sharing with other classes, and writing to different people and organisations.
 Staff are reading role models who actively promote reading for pleasure, ultimately helping students to become lifelong readers.
 Through reading a range of high-quality texts with relevant themes, we teach children about social injustice and how it can be overcome.
 We teach children to be respectful and effective communicators.

 Communication skills are taught throughout the whole school curriculum, especially in English, through high-quality texts and themes for writing.
 In all areas, speaking and listening are key.
-We pride ourselves on our teaching of Drama.
 Early reading led by structured synthetic phonics and reading for pleasure are integral to promoting high expectations and standards across the school.

 In God's family, we grow and learn in love, hope and faith.